spiceai/spiceai/README.md

 ---

-📢 Read the Spice.ai announcement blog post at [blog.spiceai.org] TODO: NEW BLOG POST HERE.

 📺 View a getting started walkthrough of Spice.ai in action [here] TODO: NEW VIDEO HERE.
 Should showcase how to create a local spicepod form cloud database (Dremio, Postgress, etc).

-💻 Learn about our [approach to building intelligent applications] TODO:

 ## Features